A free fermions in disguise model with claws: The extended FFD algebra

 \section{The extended FFD algebra}

-In this section, we introduce an algebraic extension of the FFD algebra.
+In this section, we introduce the extended FFD algebra, the resulting model, and its frustration graph.
+The proof of its free-fermionic solvability is given later: the conserved charges are constructed in Section~\ref{sec:charges}, the transfer matrix is introduced in Section~\ref{sec:transfer}, and the fermionic eigenmodes are constructed in Section~\ref{sec:fermion}.
 We first introduce additional generators and the frustration graph for the extended algebra.
-Then we impose an algebraic relation on them, which ensures free-fermionic integrability, and show the generalized integrable Hamiltonian.
+We then impose an algebraic relation among them, whose role is crucial in proving the conservation law in Section~\ref{sec:charges} and the mutual commutativity of the charges in Appendix~\ref{app:mutual-commutativity}.
 Finally, we reproduce the new Hamiltonian~\eqref{eq:new-model} as a special case.
 We consider the case where the number of generators of the original FFD algebra is odd: $M = 2M' + 1$.
 However, our argument can be extended to the even $M$ case with $M = 2M'$.